You Don’t Need Large Amounts Of Protein To Build Muscle- A Look At The Science

 More Protein Is Better For Muscle Growth- Where Did The Idea Come From?

-The belief that large and steady amounts of protein are a necessity if you want to build a sizable amount of muscle mass has been popularized for the past few decades by muscle and fitness magazines owned by companies that were also in the business of manufacturing protein supplements.
+The belief that large amounts of protein (and large amounts of calories) are a necessity if you want to build a sizable amount of muscle mass has been popularized for the past few decades by muscle and fitness magazines owned by companies in the business of manufacturing protein supplements.
 Protein supplements, in the form of shakes and bars, claim to offer a convenient solution to ‘the problem’ of having to meet the ‘high protein requirements for optimal muscle growth’ without the dilemma of having to scarf down ungodly amounts of food.
-Bodybuilders, powerlifters and physique competitors using anabolic steroids and growth enhancing drugs are regularly featured in said magazines and their affiliated websites and their extreme protein intakes are portrayed as one of the main reasons for their unnatural size and strength.
+Bodybuilders, powerlifters and physique competitors using anabolic steroids and growth enhancing drugs are regularly featured in these magazines and their affiliated websites, and their extreme protein intakes are portrayed as one of the main reasons for their unnatural size, strength and muscle definition.
 Protein intakes that you are encouraged to emulate if you would like to look the way they do.
 However, there is the omission that anabolic steroids dramatically enhances protein synthesis to a degree several orders above baseline levels for a natural athlete.
 So much so that the protein intake of a drug using athlete is completely irrelevant to anyone not using growth and performance enhancing drugs.
 The culture of ‘more protein is always better’ has become very much a part of the consciousness of most individuals training with the goal of increasing muscle mass, and the multi-billion dollar industry built around protein supplements would inevitably collapse if the masses came to the conclusion that they didn’t need enormous amounts of protein to stimulate muscle growth.
 Cultures can be very difficult to ignore as they are usually the ones shouting the loudest in the room, so to speak, and many would fight tooth and nail to justify the need for ultra-high protein intakes.
 That said, there is an indisputable body of very nonscientific evidence that most in this part of the world tend to overlook.
 Namely that men and women in poorer countries who consume far less than one gram per pound of bodyweight have no problem building impressively strong and muscular physiques when engaged in regular resistance type training.
 [Read my article- Meet Fred Sanya- Bodybuilding On One Meal A Day] A reality that makes absolutely perfect sense when you understand the actual mechanisms of protein synthesis and muscle growth.

 Skeletal muscle is made of protein- stores of amino acids, (which are the molecular building blocks of protein), that act as reservoirs of energy and nitrogen that help us survive periods of disease, starvation and injury.
 Skeletal muscle accounts for over 40% of our body’s total protein stores and these proteins are constantly in a state of flux, being synthesized (made) and degraded (broken down) in an ongoing state of turnover.
 In addition to their role as storage pools of amino acids, skeletal muscle tissue is highly plastic and adapts to the mechanical stresses of our everyday lives so that we can perform the physical activities we regularly encounter.
 In the case of resistance training, if your muscles are subjected to an exercise stimulus of sufficient and unaccustomed intensity, (with a significant degree of eccentric activity), some of the proteins in the muscles used are broken down and there is an increase in protein synthesis for 24 to 48 hours after the training session.
 During this critical post exercise period, if there is ingestion, or intravenous infusion, of as little as 6 grams of amino acids, rates of protein synthesis will further increase to levels higher than they would be if no protein was ingested.[4,5,6] At this time, if the rate of protein synthesis exceeds the rate of protein breakdown, (positive protein balance) increases in muscle fiber diameter can occur along with changes in muscle fiber type.
 This increase of muscle fiber diameter, (called hypertrophy), is the very process that allows our muscles to get bigger (and thus stronger) from weight training.
 [See my article How Muscles Get Bigger and Stronger for a detailed explanation of the mechanical side of muscular hypertrophy]